RPAS for landfill management: A Proof of Concept

 This project was made possible with a Contribution Agreement from Natural Resources Canada through the GeoConnections program.
 Deliverables of the project included the development of a document detailing best practices guide for the collection of high quality, positionally accurate, and interoperable geospatial data using Unmanned Aerial Vehicles (UAVs).
 Another deliverable is to produce a document reviewing existing metadata creation tools as part of the interoperability component.
 The focus was the collection of geospatial data in northern communities.
 However, case studies and testing were conducted in Ottawa (Ontario) and in Nicolet (Quebec).
-More information about the project can be found in this GeoConnections announcement.

 Three sites in Ottawa and one site in Nicolet were selected for the case studies.
 One of the sites in Ottawa was located in the Marlborough Forest and the two others in St. Isidore.
 These sites were selected to enable data collection over a mixed forest and over agricultural fields, respectively.
 The site in Nicolet was selected because it allowed for data collection over a wetland.
 Furthermore, this site was already used in a previous project by one of the collaborators which will allow the comparison of results from both projects.